-The San Joaquin Valley of Central California is an agricultural powerhouse, producing almost half of the nation’s fruits and vegetables.
-However, this production is not without trade-offs.
-Agricultural operations often result in unhealthy air quality, increased greenhouse gas emissions, and excessive water usage – the Central Valley is home to five of the ten cities with the worst air quality in the United States, and agriculture uses approximately 80 percent of all developed water in drought-prone California despite representing only 2-3 percent of the state’s GDP.
+California is an agricultural powerhouse, producing nearly half of the nation’s fruits and vegetables.
+However, this high level of production is not without its trade-offs.
+Rigorous cultivation has led to overworked and degraded soils, unhealthy air quality, excessive water usage, and, despite California’s role as an innovator in progressive climate policy, massive carbon emissions from transporting these crops globally.
+The Central Valley is home to five of the ten cities with the worst air quality in the United States, and its agriculture uses approximately 80 percent of all developed water in the drought-prone state despite representing only 2 to 3 percent of the state’s GDP.

-Team: Charlotte Bloemsma, Ashley Hailer, Venezia Ramirez, Caroline Schreck, Shruthi Selvan
+Team: Charlotte Bloemsma, Ashley Hailer, Venezia Ramirez, Caroline Schreck, and Shruthi Selvan

 Advisor: Peter Kareiva